Simon Francis (footballer)

-Simon Charles Francis (born 16 February 1985) is an English former professional footballer who is assistant first-team technical director at club AFC Bournemouth.
+Simon Charles Francis (born 16 February 1985) is an English former professional footballer who was most recently the first-team technical director at club Bournemouth.

-As a player he was a defender who most notably played in the Premier League for AFC Bournemouth, which was the final team he played for.
+As a player he was a defender who most notably played in the Premier League for Bournemouth, which was the final team he played for.
 He spent eight years with the club, five of which were in the top flight.
 Before joining the Cherries, he played for Bradford City, Sheffield United, Southend United and Charlton Athletic, as well as spending loan spells with Grimsby Town and Tranmere Rovers.
 He earned international caps for both England U18 and England U20.